ankmachine/exp_wgpu/README.md

 2. Adapter handle graphic card.
 We create Device and Queue from it.
 3. Get Pipeline setup.
 4. Have Vertex and indices now.
-5. Camera (wip)
+5. Camera moves with controller.

 Current Status:
-Render triangle,
+Render triangle, and move camera
-camera in progress...